 The NTSB is responsible for the investigation of all these aircraft related accidents, which includes accidents that have happened with helicopters, and also accidents that have occurred with hot air balloons.

 The Federal Aviation Administration, or FAA, is, unlike the NTSB, a branch of the Department of Transportation.
 The FAA’s job is to oversee and provide regulations for all aspects of air travel relating to the United States.

 This means it is in charge of all air traffic control of United States airspace, and it also monitors regulations for the construction, care, and maintenance of planes that have already been built.
 For a plane to be able to fly in United States airspace, it must meet FAA standards that render it safe to use.

-The FAA is not obligated to take part in an investigation after an airplane accident, but they will often involve themselves in the FTSB investigations if they have reason to believe a violation of FAA regulations caused the crash.
+The FAA is not obligated to take part in an investigation after an airplane accident, but they will often involve themselves in the FTSB investigations if they have reason to believe a violation of FAA product liability regulations caused the crash.
 They may also join the FTSB in the research if they think there is valuable safety regulation information that could arise from the investigation, or if they believe that legal action on behalf of the government might be necessary.

 When an airplane accident happens, the local law enforcement officials and firefighters from the locality where it occurred may become involved in the investigation simply because they are located close to where the accident occurred and can help mitigate the casualties and damages from the crash directly and efficiently.

 If the accident happens at an airport, workers at the airport will also help minimize damages.

 The Federal Bureau of Investigation commonly referred to as the FBI only makes a habit of involving themselves in airplane accidents if they believe that there was a risk to national security that caused the crash, or if they believe the accident was linked somehow to an act of domestic terrorism.